Cauchy Random Features for Operator Learning in Sobolev Space: Numerical Experiments

 \subsection{Structural Mechanics}

 The system that governs the displacement vector $w$ in an elastic solid undergoing infinitesimal deformations is defined as

 where $\sigma$ is the (Cauchy) stress tensor and $n$ is the outward unit normal vector.
 The computational domain is denoted by $D=(0,1)^2$, and its boundary $\partial D$ is split in $[0,1]\times 1 = \Gamma_u$ and its complement $\Gamma_w$.
 The prescribed displacement $\Bar{w}$ and the surface traction $u$ are imposed on the domain boundaries $\Gamma_w$ and $\Gamma_u$, respectively.
 We aim to learn the operator that maps the one-dimensional load $u$ on $\Gamma_u$ to the two-dimensional von Mises stress field $v$ on $D_\Vc=(0,1)^2$.
 The load $u$ is drawn from Gaussian Process $GP(100, 400^2(-\Delta+\tau^2\Id)^{-d})$ with $\Delta$ being the Laplacian subject to homogeneous Neumann boundary conditions on the space of spatial-mean zero functions.
 The inverse length scale of the random field is taken to be $\tau=3$ and $d = 1$ determines its regularity (upto 1/2 a fractional derivative for samples from this measure).
-The dataset is obtained from \cite{HUANG2020learning,XU2021learning} where 40000 samples were generated using the NNFEM library.
-The load $u$ is interpolated on a 41 grid and extruded in the $y$ direction and the stress field is interpolated on a 41 $\times$ 41 grid via radial basis function interpolation.
-When we compare our random feature method with kernel method, we randomly select 1000 samples for training and 1000 samples for testing.
-We also consider a coarser grid of size $21\times 21$.
-When we compare our model with DeepONet and FNO, we use the whole dataset (40000 samples), where 50\% of them are used for training and the remaining samples are test data.
+The load $u$ is interpolated on a 41 grid and extruded in the $y$ direction and the stress field is interpolated on a 21 $\times$ 21 grid via radial basis function interpolation.
+We use 1000 functions for training and 1000 functions for testing.
 Figure \ref{Fig:Structure} shows an example of training data, true test function and its approximation using Cauchy random features along with the corresponding pointwise error.